VPAC/superlinux/supercomputingwithlinux.md

 **Variables**

 This is, of course, no different to typing the command at the prompt.
 Not much of a script, although even at this level of simplicity time has been saved if it is used more than once.
 A simple alteration would be to make use the preset date and time commands to add to the file to provide an archive with a timestamp within the filename as variables and, indeed, make the file itself a variable name.
 Note the space between "date" and the addition sign!

+Also, note the lack of space between the variable name and the value.
+A rule of bash variables is that there cannot be whitespace separating the variable name or its value from the assignment (otherwise, how would it know whether the whitespace character was part of the variable or the value?).

+All bash variables must begin with alphanumeric character or underscore character.
+If the variable starts with an underscore it must have at least one more alphanumeric character or underscore character.
+Like filenames, variable names in bash are case-sensitive.
+Unlike filenames, special characters (e.g., `?`, `*`, ` `, etc) cannot be used in bash variable names.
+They *shouldn't* be used in filenames either!

 ```
 #!/bin/bash